-information (ICI) to quantify the information content of each SV[16].
+Other than the predictability, an important measure in the linking attacks is the information content each SV genotype supplies.
+We utilize a previously proposed metric termed individual characterizing information (ICI) to quantify the information content of each SV_161.
 For a given variant genotype, ICI measures how much information it supplies for pinpointing an individual in a population.
 This measure gives higher weight to the genotypes that have low population frequency and vice versa.
 As we discussed above, the genome-wide predictability is independent of the population frequency of the variants.
 Therefore the adversary can utilize genome-wide prediction approaches and predict rare variant genotypes to gain high ICI and characterize individuals very accurately.